tomkep/jwasm/Readme.txt

     The binary packages contain samples in subdirectory SAMPLES.

-    Some of the samples for Win32 will use include files from MASM32.
-    JWasm should be compatible with WINDOWS.INC of MASM32, so there's no problem.
-However, in case you're worried about some odd claims in the MASM32 license: JWasm is also compatible with Win32Inc, a Public Domain version of Win32 include files in MASM syntax.
+    As far as programming for Win32 is concerned: JWasm should be compatible with recent versions of both Win32Inc and Masm32.

-    To link JWasm's output to an executable binary, select one of the following linkers:
+    For output formats other than BIN, JWasm's output has to be linked to create an executable binary.
+Select one of the following linkers:

     Format  Linker    Comment
     -------------------------------------------------------------